ealonso/liferay-portal/modules/test/poshi/poshi-properties.md

 Sets the time (in seconds) to wait before retrying element retrieval when elements have turned stale.

-### test.run.environment

-Sets a string to store the run environment.
-Generally, public or private environments are denoted by the *CE* or *EE* values, respectively.

 ### test.run.locally

 Sets a boolean for whether Poshi log frontend resources are used locally or